RedCraft86/Random/ExpressiveText/UpdateInstructions.md

 - Run the C++ project that you are modifying the plugin in.
 - Go to the Plugins tab and find the Expressive Text plugin.
 - Click on "Package" under the plugin description.
 (If you do not see this, make sure `Installed` is either removed or set to false in the `.uplugin` file)
-- Once packaged, you can move the packaged result into 5.7's Plugins/Marketplace folder.
+- Once packaged, you can move the packaged result into your target Unreal's Plugins/Marketplace folder.